 I was born in Colchester, England and began riding horses at the age of 3 at West Mersey with a wonderful teacher - Miss Catchpole.
 My parents were not involved with horses initially but were very supportive and my mother particularly enjoyed the competition scene.
 I was lucky enough to always have great ponies and competed in everything I could get myself to - Eventing being my first love.

-On leaving school I trained and qualified as a Nurse (SRN) at the Middlesex hospital but I was offered a fabulous position at Wiseland stables with Jane Houghton-Brown my long time trainer and friend.
-It was while I was here that I met Heath, who had been training in Germany and come to the stables to do some event training.
+On leaving school I trained and qualified as a Nurse (SRN) at the Middlesex hospital.
+After qualifying I was offered a fabulous riding position at Wiseland stables with Jane Houghton-Brown/Goldsmith my long time trainer and friend.
+It was while I was here that I met Heath, who had been training in Germany and came to the stables to do some event training.
 He came with me to Bramham 3DE where I was competing - the first and last time he ever strapped!
 Without knowing what I was letting myself in for – I came to Australia!

-When I first arrived, Heath and I worked from his parents stables in Blackhill, NSW In 1983 Bob & Judy Mitchell started the NSW Equestrian Centre at Lochinvar and Heath and I were involved there from the beginning and I fairly quickly made the transition to Dressage, after forming a partnership with the wonderful STIRLING WILTON.
-He was a very reluctant Eventer but a fabulous dressage horse and with him I was part of the first Australian Dressage Team to travel overseas to the World Equestrian Games in Stockholm, Sweden in 1990.
+When I first arrived, Heath and I worked from his parents stables in Blackhill, NSW.
+In 1983 Bob & Judy Mitchell started the NSW Equestrian Centre at Lochinvar and Heath and I were involved there from the beginning and I fairly quickly made the transition to Dressage after forming a partnership with the wonderful STIRLING WILTON.
+He was a very reluctant eventer but a fabulous dressage horse and with him I was part of the first Australian Dressage Team to travel overseas to the World Equestrian Games in Stockholm, Sweden in 1990.
 My other horse Statford Sigismund owned by Barry Loiterton was travelling reserve for the same team.

 1995 - competed at the European Dressage Championships on Shaun France’s BARRINGTON OCK TEDI.